kasrababaei/swift-notes/swift-package-manager.md

 XCFrameworks sidestep almost all of these because from Xcode's perspective they're just files on disk — no source to index, no resolution to run, no network needed.

+## Generating XCFramework from SPM

+There isn't really a good way to do it.
+There's [this script](https://forums.swift.org/t/how-on-earth-can-i-create-a-framework-from-a-swift-package/76797/6) that worked for me in the past.